 Faced with these hurdles, creative bankruptcy attorneys developed a third path to address this situation: the structured dismissal.
-Structured dismissals share a typical set of facts: Following the sale of the company’s assets, the debtor, lender(s), and a key objecting class (creditors committee or a representative class of priority claims) strike a bargain in which the proceeds of sale are distributed to the settling parties as a condition to settlement and dismissal of the case, while at least one class of creditors in the priority scheme is skipped over and receives no distribution.
-These structured dismissals violated the absolute priority rule, in the sense that the settlement resulted in a senior creditor class “gifting” a portion of its entitlement to a junior class while skipping one or more intermediate classes of creditors.
-Courts that have approved structured dismissals that violated bankruptcy distribution rules have determined that dismissal on the terms proposed was in the best interests of the overall creditor body because at least some creditors were receiving a distribution, compared to the result if the case was converted to Chapter 7 or merely dismissed without conditions.
+Structured dismissals share a typical set of facts: Following the sale of the company’s assets, the debtor, lender(s), and other key parties (e.g., the creditors committee and holders of of priority claims) strike a bargain in which the proceeds of sale are distributed to the settling parties as a condition to settlement and dismissal of the case, while at least one class of creditors in the priority scheme is skipped over and receives no distribution.
+Such structured dismissals arguably violate the absolute priority rule, in the sense that the settlement resulted in a senior creditor class “gifting” a portion of its entitlement to a junior class while skipping one or more intermediate classes of creditors.
+Courts that have approved structured dismissals that violated bankruptcy distribution rules have determined that dismissal on the terms proposed was in the best interests of the overall creditor body because at least some creditors were receiving a distribution, compared to the result if the case was converted to chapter 7 or merely dismissed without conditions.

 While structured dismissals are not specifically addressed in the Bankruptcy Code, three Bankruptcy Code provisions provide the authority for a structured dismissal.
-Section 349(b) of the Bankruptcy Code provides that a dismissal effectively returns the debtor and its creditors and counterparties to their pre-bankruptcy positions – “[u]nless the court, for cause, orders otherwise[.]”
-This provision has been interpreted as allowing courts to condition case dismissal to “to protect reliance interests acquired in the bankruptcy.”1
+Bankruptcy Code §349(b) provides that a dismissal effectively returns the debtor and its creditors and counterparties to their pre-bankruptcy positions – “[u]nless the court, for cause, orders otherwise[.]”
+This provision has been interpreted as allowing courts to condition case dismissal to “to protect reliance interests acquired in the bankruptcy.”3

-In addition, Section 305 (a) gives courts the ability to “dismiss a case … if the interests of creditors and the debtor would be better served” by a dismissal, and Section 1112 (b) (1) allows a court to convert or dismiss a Chapter 11 case “whichever is in the best interests of creditors and the estate.”
+In addition, §305 (a) gives courts the ability to “dismiss a case … if the interests of creditors and the debtor would be better served” by a dismissal, and §1112 (b) (1) allows a court to convert or dismiss a chapter 11 case “whichever is in the best interests of creditors and the estate.”

 The absolute priority rule is the backbone of the Bankruptcy Code’s priority scheme.
 The absolute priority rule provides that a class of creditors with a higher priority must be paid in full before any distribution can be made to the next class of creditors or interest holders.
 The absolute priority rule follows the following priority scheme: